EuroPitch/Trading_Software/README.md

 ## Installation and Setup

-To set up the Portfolio Manager, follow these steps:
+To set up the Trading Software, follow these steps:

 1. Clone the repository: